Application testing

 When the number of application features on each component UI increases during development, the builds and unit tests will break more often, thus increasing the complexity of the testing.
 This would require more re-writing and implementation of unit component tests.

-Bearing these factors in mind let me progress with the implementation.
+Bearing these factors in mind, let us progress with the implementation.

-Suppose we have a UI that allows a user to select files using the file dialog and uploads files.
+Suppose we have a user interface that allows a user to select files using the file dialog and uploads files.

 Let us also assume we will be required to validate these files before they can be uploaded, including checking file types and file sizes.